Stoner–Wohlfarth model: Hysteresis loops

 Figure 2.
 An example solution of the Stoner–Wolhfarth model.
 Both h and m_{h} are between −1 and +1.
 The solid red and blue curves are energy minima, the dashed red and blue lines are energy maxima.
 Energy profiles are included for three vertical profiles (insets).

 For each angle θ between easy axis and field, equation ((3)) has a solution that consists of two solution curves.
 It is trivial to solve for these curves by varying φ and solving for h.
 There is one curve for φ between 0 and π and another for φ between π and 2π; the solutions at φ = 0 and π correspond to h = ±∞.

 Since the magnetization in the direction of the field is M_{s} cos φ, these curves are usually plotted in the normalized form m_{h} vs. h, where m_{h} = cos φ is the component of magnetization in the direction of the field.
 An example is shown in Figure 2.
 The solid red and blue curves connect stable magnetization directions.
 For fields −1/2 ≤ h ≤ 1/2, the two curves overlap and there are two stable directions.
 This is the region where hysteresis occurs.
 Three energy profiles are included (insets).
 The red and blue stars are the stable magnetization directions, corresponding to energy minima.
 Where the vertical dashed lines intersect the red and blue dashed lines, the magnetization directions are energy maxima and determine the energy barriers between states.

 In an ordinary magnetic hysteresis measurement, h starts at a large positive value and is decreased to a large negative value.
 The magnetization direction starts on the blue curve.
 At h = 0.5 the red curve appears, but for h > 0 the blue state has a lower energy because it is closer to the direction of the magnetic field.
 When the field becomes negative, the red state has the lower energy, but the magnetization cannot immediately jump to this new direction because there is an energy barrier in between (see the insets).
 At h = −0.5, however, the energy barrier disappears, and in more negative fields the blue state no longer exists.
 It must therefore jump to the red state.
 After this jump, the magnetization remains on the red curve until the field increases past h = 0.5, where it jumps to the blue curve.
 Usually only the hysteresis loop is plotted; the energy maxima are only of interest if the effect of thermal fluctuations is calculated.

+The energy barriers are of importance in determining the behavior of superparamagnetic systems, for example, in ensuring magnetic recording media have sufficient stability.
+An explicit solution was found in 2009 for the magnetizations and the energy barriers for a given applied field.

 The Stoner–Wohlfarth model is a classic example of magnetic hysteresis.
 The loop is symmetric (by a 180^{°} rotation) about the origin and jumps occur at h = ± h_{s}, where h_{s} is known as the switching field.
 All the hysteresis occurs at ± h_{s}.